 Fort Worth's Museum District is almost second to none given that the world-class collections are in such close proximity to one another.
 You can get in free every day to the Kimbell Art Museum and Amon Carter Museum of American Art, and the Modern Art Museum of Fort Worth is free for military members and their families every day through September 3, and free for everyone on Sundays.
-If you're downtown, you can also stop by Sid Richardson Museum just off Sundance Square, which is also free every day.
+If you're downtown, you can also stop by Sid Richardson Museum in Sundance Square, one block north of Sundance Square Plaza, which is also free every day.

 Levitt Pavilion for the Performing Arts Summer Series

 Throughout June and July, Levitt Pavilion for the Performing Arts in Arlington is hosting a series of free concerts and kids movies.
 On most Thursdays, families can enjoy movies like Moana, Sing, The Secret Life of Pets, and Finding Dory, while local and regional musicians like Reckless Kelly, Somebody's Darling, Ray Wylie Hubbard, Terry Hendrix & Lloyd Maines, and Junior Brown take to the stage on the weekends.

 Near Southside Inc. presents Friday on the Green

 Friday on the Green is a free monthly concert series that features the region’s best live music, tasty food and drinks from Near Southside eateries, and the fun and relaxed atmosphere of a big neighborhood picnic.
 Bring your blankets, chairs, and pets, and settle in for a night of great tunes and food at Magnolia Green Park.
 There's one more event on June 9, then a couple of months off before it picks up again on September 8.

 Waterside presents Sunset Sessions in The Grove